Observability, monitoring and alerting services offered by SAP Business Technology Platform – Part 1

 Traces: Trace transactions in your program flow.
 Traces can show dependencies of all interactions of the system.
 They help visualizing the program flow and to understand single elements.
 Traces deliver very important information that can help you understand dependencies and how they influence your application performance

-Observability in SAP Cloud Platform
+Observability in SAP Business Technology Platform

-SAP Cloud Platform offers us a comprehensive set of observability tools and services that help us understand if our product runs smoothly or if it needs improvement.
+SAP Business Technology Platform offers us a comprehensive set of observability tools and services that help us understand if our product runs smoothly or if it needs improvement.
 In the beginning, it might need some getting used to, and yes, we might need to invest some time and work into setting up and tweaking your own observability strategy.
 But you should not worry about actually maintaining or running your own observability stacks – this is what SAP provides to you as-a-service.

 Some highlights of observability services are as below

 - Services offer a seamless consumption, starting from an easy adoption of pre-packed observability packages.